The Art of Healing Trauma Coloring Book is here!

 Buying in Bulk

-If you are a therapist or workshop leader and would like to purchase some books to give to your clients or workshop participants, email me about bulk discounts (heidimariahanson at gmail dot com).
+If you are a therapist or workshop leader and would like to purchase some books to give to your clients or workshop participants, email me about bulk discounts (heidimariahanson at Gmail dot com).

 Note About Sharing with Children:

 There are not many mentions of trauma per se in the book, but if some places where the word is mentioned spark questions in kids I think it’s pretty easy to provide kid-level explanations.
-For example, the idea of trauma could be explained as, “a time when you got injured and then felt frightened of playing with the same bike or playground equipment, or felt intimidated by leaving the house when you got well again.
+For example, the idea of trauma could be explained as, “a time when you got injured and then felt frightened of playing with the same bike or playground equipment or felt intimidated by leaving the house when you got well again.
 After that happened to you, you needed to calm down and feel safe and relaxed but found that hard to do.”
 The idea can also be explained in terms of bullying: “when someone says something mean to you and you feel scared of them and bad about yourself, and feel angry and want to get back at them.
 At these times it’s good to learn to calm yourself down first before you do anything.”
-So I think kids can understand the idea, but I still want to give parents and educators an opportunity to preview all the contents for themselves
+So I think kids can understand the idea, but I still want to allow parents and educators to preview all the contents for themselves

 5 Indian – from India